The Misfits-1961

 Grade: B-

-The film is of the Western genre with gorgeous scenery, some authentic and some staged, but the look of the film is a great selling point for me, as well as the performance and appeal of Monroe.
+The film is in the Western genre and features gorgeous scenery, some authentic and some staged.
+The look of the film is a great selling point for me, as is Monroe’s performance and appeal.

-However, the story has major negatives, mainly that it is not very compelling nor is it interesting, not to mention existing plot holes throughout.
+However, the story has significant negatives, mainly that it is not very compelling or engaging, not to mention existing plot holes.

 The crux of the story is as follows- A widower, Matt Calder (Robert Mitchum), arrives in a tent city in pursuit of his ten-year-old son, Mark, left in the care of Kay (Monroe), while the man who delivered the boy to the town has taken off for the hills.

-The story is not the strong point of the film, nevertheless, it is certainly where the high drama exists.
-Despite it being characterized as a Western, a stark contrast to most Marilyn Monroe films, it appears a soft Western with a romantic slant.
+The story is not the strong point of the film.
+Nevertheless, it is undoubtedly where the high drama exists.
+Despite being characterized as a Western, a stark contrast to most Marilyn Monroe films, it appears a soft Western with a romantic slant.

 There are some kills, to be sure, with vicious wild animals, guns, and knives prevalent, giving it an outdoorsy, naturalistic feel.